Menu

 Business loan protection plan

-A business loan protection plan may be a desirable option depending on the balance sheet of the partnership.
-Standard partnership protection can buy out the shares of a deceased partner; however, if a business has complex debts associated with the partner, a business loan protection plan will ensure that any debt owing to creditors repays.
-It is a specialist area and expert advice should be sought when considering a business loan protection plan.
+Depending on the partnership’s balance sheet, a business loan protection plan may be a desirable option.
+Standard partnership protection can buy out a deceased partner’s shares; however, if a business has complex debts associated with the partner, a business loan protection plan will ensure that any debt owing to creditors is repaid.

 Summary